cambridge-cares/TheWorldAvatar/Deploy/stacks/psdt/vis-cesium/README.md

 Once the requirements have been addressed, the image can be built using the below methods.
 If changing the visualisation, you'll need to rebuild and rerun the Docker image after and adjustments, or setup a Docker bind mount so that local changes are reflected within the container.

 - To build the Image:
-  - `docker-compose -f ./docker/docker-compose.yml build --force-rm`
+  - `docker-compose -p psdt-vis-cesium -f ./docker/docker-compose.yml build --force-rm`
 - To generate a Container (i.e. run the Image):
-  - `docker-compose -f ./docker/docker-compose.yml up -d --force-recreate`
+  - `docker-compose -p psdt-vis-cesium -f ./docker/docker-compose.yml up -d --force-recreate`